Jump toUpdate content

 What is the Private Networks feature for Database Instances?

-Private Networks allows you to configure your own Layer-2 network with IPv4 adresses.
-You can therefore enhance the security of your system architecture by isolating it from the Internet.
+Private Networks allows you to configure your own Layer-2 network with IPv4 addresses.
+You can therefore enhance the security of your system architecture by isolating it from the internet.

 How many Private Networks can I attach?